Fully packed quantum loop model on the square lattice: phase diagram and application for Rydberg atoms: Effective action and renormalization-group analysis

+The height order parameter $|\frac{4}{N}\sum_{I}\sin(2\pi h_I)|$ for different system sizes is shown in Fig.~\ref{fig:sfig2}, which indicates the same small peak in the region of $0.9<V<1$ as the order parameters in Fig.~\ref{fig:fig2}(c). $\frac{4}{N}\sum_{I}\sin(2\pi h_I)$ is the $y$ component of the histograms illustrated in Fig.~\ref{fig:fig4}(c), which corresponds to $\pm 1$ in the LN phase and $0$ in the RP phase.
+The mild peaks of the order parameter exhibit the dangerously irrelevant $\mathbb{Z}_2$ instability at $V\sim 0.9$ close to the RK point and will eventually vanish at the the thermodynamic limit.
+Our RG flow of Eq.~\eqref{effectiveaction}, shown schematically in Fig.~\ref{fig:fig4}(a) and date of $|\frac{4}{N}\sum_{I}\sin(2\pi h_I)|$ in Fig.~\ref{fig:sfig2}, show the anisotropy is a finite size effect.

 The Lagrangian Eq.~\eqref{effectiveaction} with positive $\rho_2$ and $\lambda=0$ is precisely the Nambu-Goldstone (NG) Lagrangian that describes the spontaneous symmetry breaking phase of $U(1)$ symmetry \cite{nambuQuasi1960,goldstone1961field,goldstoneBroken1962}.
 When $\lambda\neq0$, the NG fixed point is unstable under RG flow.
 At a fixed coupling, the QLM with increasing lattice size can be viewed as an RG flow.
 Near the RK point, the $\lambda \cos(4\pi h)$ term is irrelevant, so that the RG flow lingers around the $\lambda$ close to zero region (in particular, near the NG fixed point) for a very long RG time.
-This means that a finite-sized QLM will likely to be describe by Eq.~\eqref{effectiveaction} with small $|\lambda|$.
+This means that a finite-sized QLM will likely be described by Eq.~\eqref{effectiveaction} with small $|\lambda|$.
 Notice the energy difference between the minimum and the maximum of the $\lambda \cos(4\pi h)$ is proportional to $|\lambda|$.
-When $|\lambda|$ is small (and $\lambda<0$), quantum fluctuations can easily drive vacuum from the $h=\pm1/2$ or $h=0$ RP phase to other values.
-This explains the non-vanishing $\phi_3$ at $V\sim 0.9$ in Fig.~\ref{fig:fig2} (c), the drifing of the crossing point in Fig.~\ref{fig:fig3} (b) and the anisotropy of histogram in Fig.~\ref{fig:fig4} (c) at $V=1$ in finite size data.
+When $|\lambda|$ is small (and $\lambda<0$), quantum fluctuations can easily drive vacuum from the RP phase with $h=\pm1/2$ or $0$ to other values.
+This explains the non-vanishing $\phi_3$ at $V\sim 0.9$ in Fig.~\ref{fig:fig2}(c), the drift of the crossing point in Fig.~\ref{fig:fig3}(b), and the anisotropy of histogram in Fig.~\ref{fig:fig4}(d) at $V=1$ in finite size data.
 Similarly, the expectation value of $|\frac{4}{N}\sum_{I}\sin(2\pi h_I)|$, which is shown in Fig.~\ref{fig:sfig2}, shows a mild peak in the region of $0.9<V<1$.
-A similar RG flow and the corresponding crossover behaviour was observed in three dimensional classical clock model~\cite{shaoMonte2020} or in the deconfined quantum critical point where a dangeously irrelevant second length scale is found to mask the still unsettled fixed point~\cite{senthilQuantum2004,shaoQuantum2016,Nahum2015a}.
+A similar RG flow with crossover behavior was observed in a three dimensional classical clock model~\cite{shaoMonte2020} or in the deconfined quantum critical point where a dangerously irrelevant second length scale is found to mask the still unsettled fixed point~\cite{senthilQuantum2004,shaoQuantum2016,Nahum2015a,zhaoScaling2022,wangScaling2022,liuFermion2022}.